MikVR7/Homie/project-docs/docs/DEVELOPMENT.md

 ### Flutter Linux Desktop Notes
 - Wayland scripts are provided; prefer `./start_file_organizer.sh` for desktop runs.
-- Hot reload is experimental on Linux Wayland and can differ from release layout.
-Prefer full restart when in doubt.
+- Hot reload is NOT supported for this app on Linux desktop; use full restart instead of `--hot-reload`.

 ### Development Recommendations
 1. **Use Flutter Web**: Most stable for development